Tuebel/SciGL.jl/README.md

 - `vec3 color`: vertex color in model coordinates

 **Fragment Shader Inputs**:
-- `vec3 frag_color`: color of the fragment
+- `vec3 model_color`: color of the fragment
+- `vec3 model_normal`:  normal vector of the fragment in model coordinates
+- `vec4 view_position`: position vector of the fragment in view coordinates
 - `vec3 world_normal`: normal vector of the fragment in world coordinates
-- `vec3 world_position`: position of the fragment in world coordinates
+- `vec4 world_position`: position of the fragment in world coordinates

 ## Package Dependencies
 - [CoordinateTransformations](https://github.com/JuliaGeometry/CoordinateTransformations.jl): Representing and chaining transformations like rotations, translations, and perspective transfromations.